-- Manufacturer: The generic term for the IC Manufacturer, the Card Manufacturer, the Initialization Agent, and the Pre-personalization Agent.
+- Manufacturer: The generic term for the IC Manufacturer, the Card Manufacturer and the Pre-personalization Agent.
 The Manufacturer is the default user of the TOE during the Phase 2 Manufacturing.
 This ST also refers to the subjects acting in each of the four steps of the manufacturing phase, namely:

 - the IC Manufacturer in Step 3,

-- the Card Manufacturer in Step 4,
+- o the Card Manufacturer in Step 4,

-- o the Initialization Agent in Step 5, and

-- o the Pre-personalization Agent in Step 6.
+- the Pre-personalization Agent in Step 5.